jult/SquirrelMail/README.md

 If you want to contribute to this here master (making SM more github sourced), feel free to use/comment/fork.

-I try and keep this sync with the latest Stable Snapshots from https://squirrelmail.org/download.php and its security-related patchwork (see https://security-tracker.debian.org/tracker/source-package/squirrelmail ).
+I'm keeping this sync with validated/self-tested Stable Snapshots from https://squirrelmail.org/download.php and security-related patchwork (see https://security-tracker.debian.org/tracker/source-package/squirrelmail ).